Otunola/Aux-proj1/README.md

 # Aux-proj1 SHELL SCRIPTING (you need to onboard 20 new Linux users onto a server.
 Create a shell script that reads a csv file that contains the first name of the users to be onboarded)
 In this project we shall use a shell scrip to do this jot at once instead of onboarding 20 users one at a time which could be too much of a job, imagin having to onbard more than 200 users. so we use shell scrip for such tasks.
-1. The first thing to do is create a folder called shell with the command and cd into it : mkdir shell && cd shell
+# The first thing to do is create a folder called shell with the command and cd into it :
+   mkdir shell && cd shell
-2. create the list of users u want to onboard with command and save : vim names.csv
+# create the list of users u want to onboard with command and save
+  :vim names.csv
-3. create the private key and paste the corresponding key into it as intructed by the manual with the command : vim id_rsa
+# create the private key and paste the corresponding key into it as intructed by the manual with the command
+: vim id_rsa

 -----BEGIN OPENSSH PRIVATE KEY----- b3BlbnNzaC1rZXktdjEAAAAABG5vbmUAAAAEbm9uZQAAAAAAAAABAAABlwAAAAdzc2gtcn NhAAAAAwEAAQAAAYEAsymconB8SJJJUqzZcbCcsk63CHQSLfOGdHEG90eJNIx+d5MZGk+Y